RoadFed: A Multimodal Federated Learning System for Improving Road Safety: Evaluation

+A detailed description of the datasets is provided in Table~\ref{tab:dataset}.
+Fig. \ref{fi:dataExample} displays representative examples of the collected hazards (e.g., crashed vehicles, icy roads, fallen tree, and damaged road) alongside their textual descriptions and location data.

-\textbf{Non-i.i.d. distribution.} To validate the performance of RoadFed under different non-i.i.d. distributions, we simulated various non-i.i.d. scenarios by randomly selecting samples from 1 to 5 distinct classes in our road hazard dataset.
-For instance, in the case of "each client has 2 classes," each client possesses samples from any two randomly selected classes in the dataset, and federated learning is conducted among clients based on this configuration.
+\textbf{Non-i.i.d. distribution.} To validate the performance of RoadFed under different non-i.i.d. distributions, we simulated two different non-i.i.d. scenarios.
+For the first non-i.i.d. distribution, we randomly select samples from 1 to 5 distinct classes from our dataset.
+In the case of "each client has 2 classes," each client possesses samples from any two randomly selected classes in the dataset, and federated learning is conducted among clients based on this configuration.
 For the MNIST dataset, the 60,000 training images is first randomly partitioned into 1,200 shards, with each shard containing 50 images.
-This process creates a highly non-IID data distribution, as each shard is likely to contain data from only a few specific classes.
+This process creates a highly non-i.i.d. data distribution, as each shard is likely to contain data from only a few specific classes.
 Next, a random number of shards, is assigned to each participant client.
-This allocation strategy guarantees a high degree of data heterogeneity among clients, which is a common characteristic of real-world federated learning scenarios.
+For the second non-i.i.d. distribution, similar to \cite{li2022federated}, the data is partitioned by sampling from the Dirichlet distribution with different concentration parameter $\beta$ (a smaller $\beta$ value leads to a higher degree of non-i.i.d.) to assign different class proportions to each client, simulating realistic data heterogeneity scenarios.
+The Dirichlet distribution is well-suited for modeling the heterogeneous data distributions encountered in real-world federated learning scenarios \cite{li2022federated}.
+These allocation strategies guarantee a high degree of real-world data heterogeneity among clients.

 \textbf{Data preprocessing.} Prior to the training of the model, images are clipped into $256 \times 256$ for subsequent processing to reduce the training time.
 Similarly, the texts are tokenized at the word level.
 Because the text data $y$ only has one dimension and it is relatively small (i.e., 32) for our dataset, the dimensionality of $y$ remains unchanged.